 The rating data were analysed using two methods.
 Firstly, we calculated the percentage agreement with the mode for each group, within each task type.
-The percentage agreement with the mode or (%AgreeMode) (see e.g. Harsch & Martin, 2012) can be used to examine what percentage of raters within a group of raters agrees with the most common rating given to a performance (the mode).
+The percentage agreement with the mode (%AgreeMode) (see e.g. Harsch & Martin, 2012) can be used to examine what percentage of raters within a group of raters agrees with the most common rating given to a performance (the mode).
 In this case, the mode was a proxy to calculating the percentage agreement with the benchmark rating (as the benchmark ratings were not available).
 We calculated the average percentage agreement with the mode for each rater group on each task type.

 Secondly, we conducted a many-faceted Rasch analysis of the rating data using the program Facets (Linacre, 2014).
 Separate analyses were conducted for the speaking and writing data sets.
-Four facets were specified: Candidate (which was nested in task as the performances were all from different test takers), Raters, Rater group (which was entered as a dummy variable for bias investigations) and Task.
+Four facets were specified: Candidate (which was nested in task as the performances were all from different test-takers), Rater group (which was entered as a dummy variable for bias investigations) and Task.
 Because the rating scales differ for the different tasks, the different scale categories were uniquely specified for the analysis of each task.
-The analysis comprised two investigations 1) a basic analysis to investigate the rater statistics within each group and 2) bias analysis in which we investigated possible differential rater functioning (for individual raters) in respect to the four task types and differential rater group functioning in respect to task type.
-Results from 12 online raters and 13 face-to-face raters were included in the analysis.